Royals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the Royals have a record of 2-7.

-- In their last 10 matchups with a total posted by oddsmakers, the Royals and their foes are 3-6-1 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the Royals and their opponents are 3-6-1 when it comes to hitting the over.

 Royals Betting Records & Stats